Dilshodjon2004/Dilshodjon2004/README.md

  <br>

  - 📍 &nbsp; Current loaction: Andijan, Uzbekistan
  - 📧 &nbsp;Ask me anything.
-I'll be happy if I can help you.
+I'll be happy if I can help to you.